How To Build The Precious Bond Between Father And Daughter

 The increasing trend of women becoming breadwinners and the shift in the way people work (telecommuting, less work-day per week, etc.) has resulted in more fathers becoming “stay-at-home-Dads.”

 This development suddenly puts the onus on otherwise absentee parents—the bumbling, inefficient, clueless Dads ( at least, that’s how the media constantly portrays them.)

 I provide for my family, ergo I’m a good Dad...

-It’s natural human tendency to model our behavior upon what we see around us.
+It's a natural human tendency to model our behaviour upon what we see around us.
 Thus naturally, as men, we learn a lot from observing our own fathers.
-In the yester years, it was the father who went out to work.
-The roles of teacher, care-giver, nurse, and friend fell squarely on mummy’s shoulder.
+In the yesteryears, it was the father who went out to work.
+The roles of teacher, caregiver, nurse, and friend fell squarely on mummy's shoulder.
 All daddies had to do was provide the check at the end of the month.